loganbek/streamline-tools/research/meetingNotes.md

 - filenaming still not working for comm actions, comm rules, or congfig rules
   - need to play with this more
+  - Error in event handler: ReferenceError: filename is not defined at chrome-extension://emnmnbbfkjncmideeepckbclmilhcboc/adminCommerceContent.js:115:27

 - [x] add in (site) folder - devmcnichols, etc.